ux-capture/ux-capture/README.md

-Well known example of such "category" is **_first meaningful paint_** which has different meaning on differeng parts of user experience, but represents a universal improvement over "first paint" [_technical metric_](#technical_performance_metrics 'performance metrics that represent time spent executing various technical components of the application as opposed to metrics representing speed of the human-computer interface as it is perceived by the user').
+Well known example of such "category" is **_first meaningful paint_** which has different meaning on differeng parts of user experience, but represents a universal improvement over "first paint" [_technical metric_](#technical_performance_metrics) — performance metrics that represent time spent executing various technical components of the application as opposed to metrics representing speed of the human-computer interface as it is perceived by the user'.

 This can be taken further to represent user's intent in more detail.
 Each view can be broken down into several phases which all contribute to keeping user on